 But the good news is that there are plenty of cheap and effective ways to stick with a healthy lifestyle even in the face of a global pandemic.
 Find below five staying healthy tips during COVID-19 that will help you and loved ones stay on top of the confusion.

-Trouble Stretching Your Food Budget To Include Nutritious Meals?
+Trouble Making Your Food Budget Include Healthy Meals?

 A limited food budget is no reason to reach for junk food.
 Some of the healthiest foods out there are actually the least expensive.
 A few examples: